 KRISTI SCHERTZ

-Kristi Schertz is an experienced professional development leader, author, curriculum developer and coach for science, AP courses, literacy and technology.
-She is an AP Consultant and travels the country presenting summer institutes and workshops for teachers.
-She is the author of the teacher’s edition for the new 4th edition of AP Environmental Science for the AP Course published by BFW.
-Kristi is currently in her 24th year teaching and 17th year teaching AP Environmental Science.
-She has been an AP reader since 2011 as well as a mentor to new science and AP teachers.
-In addition to textbooks, she is a published author of AP practice tests and environmental science test-prep guides.
-She also writes a popular blog site for AP science teachers. |
+Kristi Schertz is an experienced AP® consultant, professional development leader, author, curriculum developer, and coach for science, AP® courses, science literacy, and technology.
+She is currently in her 26rd year teaching and 19th year teaching AP® Environmental Science at Saugus High School in Santa Clarita, CA. She is the author of the teacher’s edition for the new 4th edition of AP Environmental Science for the AP Course published by BFW.
+Kristi holds a BA in Environmental Biology from California State University Northridge and a MEd in Science Curriculum and Instruction from the University of Texas Arlington.
+She has been an AP® reader since 2011 as well as a mentor to new science and AP® teachers.
+In addition, she is a published author of AP® practice tests and environmental science test prep guides.
+She also writes a popular blog site for AP® science teachers and enjoys working in the garden and riding her ebike in her spare time. |

 Blog site for AP science teachers: https://teachingapscience.com/